 Dates & Prices:

-- Accompanied by a specialist tour director and a local Maltese guide.
+- Specialist tour director accompanied by a local Maltese guide.

 - 100% TTA financial guarantee.